jorgellopez38/Credit-Card-Fraud/README.md

 - Adding a feature for mean purchases in a day can help with modeling
 - Adding a feature for distance from work could also help as we spend most time at our homes and jobs
 - Purchase amounts can be helpful as well
-- If provided more time to work on this project I would try and use scaling with my modeling and I would also try and bin the distance and ratio to median purchase price to use for modeling.
+- If provided more time to work on this project I would bin the distance and ratio to median purchase price to use for modeling.

 ```python